Skip to Content

 Find Out How

-Software-defined storage (SDS) is a data storage architecture in which the provisioning and management of storage resources is abstracted away from the underlying storage infrastructure.
+Software-defined storage (SDS) is a data storage architecture that decouples the provisioning and management of storage resources from the underlying physical hardware.

 Traditional data storage infrastructure typically comprises disparate storage hardware coupled with proprietary management software.
-This type of storage results in a monolithic, inflexible architecture that binds storage operations to a specific device or manufacturer and makes data migration and hardware replacements challenging.
+This type of storage results in a monolithic, inflexible architecture that binds storage operations to a specific device or manufacturer, making data migration and hardware replacements challenging.

 When storage capacity runs low, physical hardware must be bought and added.
 Data siloed into multiple storage solutions leads to data fragmentation and a lack of holistic visibility across storage resources.
 As storage needs to scale up, managing storage resources across various technologies becomes more complex, requiring specialized skills and several tools.